How Do You Eliminate IBS, SIBO, and Gut Issues?

 The idea of gut bacteria, and gut motility, as being at the root of IBS was something that I certainly did not learn in medical school.
 Nor did I learn it after I was in practice.

 I had to learn it myself by researching and learning about functional medicine.
 There is no going back.
-Getting my own IBS under control, with its bacterial and fungal overgrowth, changed my life much for the better.
+Getting my own IBS, SIBO, leaky gut and histamine (Mast Cell Activation) under control, with its bacterial and fungal overgrowth, changed my life.

 Getting your IBS, SIBO or Candida under control is my goal for you too.